pattichis/AI4All-Med/Neural-Network-playground.md

 # What to observe during training (after you click play):
 1. Neuron outputs: Hover over each neuron (do not click on it).
 Look at the output.
 What is the relationship between the input features and the output?
+2. Connection thickness refers to the weight strength.
+3. Note that the output plot represents the output from the final neuron.
-2. Training versus testing losses: Watch the train loss and test loss curves.
+4. Training versus testing losses: Watch the train loss and test loss curves.
 What are the minimum values?
 What is the distance between them?
 You want both of them low.
 Overfitting: Test loss is high.
 Train loss is low.
 Reduce the network.
 Underfitting: High losses.
 Enlarge the network.
-3. Watch the output colors evolve over time.
+5. Watch the output colors evolve over time.
 This is what the neural network is learning.
 What is the relationship to the plotted points?
-4. Click on "Show test data" on the lower-right.
+6. Click on "Show test data" on the lower-right.
 What is the relationship between the training and testing datasets?
 Are they representative of each other?
-5. Click and unclick on "Show test data".
+7. Click and unclick on "Show test data".
 The correct output is presented for Noise=0.
 The small dots represent the training data.
 The large dots represent the testing data.

 # Train on X1 only
 1. Click on any input to select or deselect it.